SFS Degree Requirements and Academic Policies

 One of the most important issues to address in terms of study abroad is how the coursework taken abroad will or will not contribute to one’s progress towards the BSFS degree, especially the requirements for the major.
 This is a subject for careful planning and consultation with the curricular dean responsible for coordination of the major.
 The deans bear final responsibility for crediting coursework taken abroad towards degree requirements.

-• The student code of conduct applies to students while overseas.
+- The Code of Student Conduct applies to students while overseas.

-• Students are expected to complete their language proficiency requirement before being approved for study abroad in a language other than the proficiency target language (including sites where English is the language of instruction) unless they have received explicit approval from the SFS Standards Committee.
+- Students are expected to complete their language proficiency requirement before being approved for study abroad in a language other than the proficiency target language (including sites where English is the language of instruction) unless they have submitted the language proficiency acknowledgement waiver form and have received approval from the SFS Academic Standards Committee.

-• Study abroad is ordinarily pursued in the junior year; applications to study abroad in the spring of sophomore year or fall of the senior year may be considered and should be accompanied by a petition to the SFS Standards Committee explaining the rationale.
+- Study abroad is ordinarily pursued in the junior year; applications to study abroad in the spring of sophomore year or fall of the senior year may be considered and should be accompanied by a petition to the SFS Academic Standards Committee explaining the rationale.

 5. Academic Policies and Procedures